AzJRC/log_ingestion_pipeline_gso/wef/WefManagementTool/docs/QUERYMETA_SCHEMA.md

 Comment blocks follow a very flexible and easy syntax.
 This syntax is important so that the comments can be processed correctly by the scripts in this repository.

 1. A comment block starts with `<!-- Comment:` (in one line).
-2. Each comment is separated by hyphens (`-`), similar to YAML syntax.
-3. At the begginning of each comment, you can add the type of message. `[!]` is for important messages, and `[*]` for general comments.
+2. At the begginning of each comment, you **MUST** add the type of the comment. `[!]` is for important messages, and `[*]` for general comments.
 The 'importance' or severity of a message is subjective.
-If not included, `[*]` is assumed.
-4. After the type of message symbol, you can type your message.
+Comments are also one-liners.
+There is no limit in length, but it is recommended to keep the commentaries as short as possible.
+3. Close the comment block in the next line.

 ## Complementarity and Coverage Queries